Diabesity: What It Is, How To Prevent It

 - Retinopathy (Disease of the retina of the eye that can lead to blindness.)

-According to the American Diabetes Association, the health care costs of diabetes in 2017 was $327 billion.
-(This includes both direct medical costs and indirect costs, such as increased absenteeism, loss of productivity for employers, etc.) Those who suffer from diabetes also spend an estimated 2.3 times higher in medical costs than those who do not have diabetes.
+According to the American Diabetes Association, the healthcare costs of diabetes in 2017 were $327 billion.
+(This includes both direct medical costs and indirect costs, such as increased absenteeism, loss of productivity for employers, etc.) Those who suffer from diabetes also spend an estimated 2.3 times higher on medical costs than those who do not have diabetes.

 Here are some of the treatments doctors prescribe for the most common symptoms of diabesity.